Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Richard Hoiles

 There’s no other man who busted onto the scene quite like Richard Hoiles.
-From being an accountant to a medium-sized firm all the way to being one of the main presenters for ITV Horse Racing, Richard has become a staple mark commentator.
+From being an accountant to a medium-sized firm to being one of the main presenters for ITV Horse Racing, Richard has become a staple mark commentator.

-Richard started his career in horse racing by being a commentator for SIS in 1992.
+Richard started his career in horse racing as a commentator for SIS in 1992.
 He commentated at Bath on Cup Final Day in 1992 and became an instant favourite among fans.

-Richard has extensive experience working overseas, including a contract with the Hong Kong Jockey Club for two years (1997-1999), as well as racing in Japan, Canada and Dubai, as well as a Spanish Derby.
+Richard has extensive experience working overseas, including a two-year contract with the Hong Kong Jockey Club (1997-1999), as well as racing in Japan, Canada, Dubai, and the Spanish Derby.

 Today, you can find Richard on ITV Racing providing viewers with an enjoyable viewing experience, backed by a lot of stats.
-He also talks to a lot of race horse fans on Twitter.
+He also interacts with many racehorse fans on Twitter.

 Simon Holt

-Becoming a racehorse commentator in 1984, Simon Holt provided listeners with fantastic in-depth reviews of the races and gave great information out.
+Becoming a racehorse commentator in 1984, Simon Holt provided listeners with in-depth, fantastic reviews of the races and offered valuable information.

 Channel 4 saw the potential of this commentator and gave him his TV debut in 1994 at Newmarket.
-Since then, he has covered prestigious events like the Grand National, Cheltenham Festival and more on behalf of Channel 4.
+Since then, he has covered prestigious events, including the Grand National and Cheltenham Festival, on behalf of Channel 4.

-In 2000, Holt proved to Channel 4 that he was great at his job and so he was made the main commentator of the show for 16 years!
+In 2000, Holt proved to Channel 4 that he was exceptional at his job and, as a result, was appointed the show’s lead commentator for 16 years.

 Nowadays, Simon is often seen at his local racetracks providing his magical commentary and writing blogs on sportinglife.com.